Risk factors and causes of myeloma

 There are certain things that can increase the chance of developing myeloma.
 These are called risk factors.
 Having a risk factor does not mean you will get cancer.
 And not having risk factors does not mean you will not develop it.

-Almost everyone with myeloma has had MGUS first, but it may not be detected.
-But only a small number of people who have MGUS develop myeloma.
+Almost everyone with myeloma has had MGUS first, but it may not be diagnosed.
+But only a small number of people who have MGUS will develop myeloma.

 Like other cancers, myeloma is not infectious and cannot be passed on to other people.